 If your prescription is on file at your local pharmacy, go to your pharmacy to fill the prescription.
 If your delayed prescription is not on file at your local pharmacy, then please ask your doctor to call in a new prescription to your pharmacist.
 Or, your pharmacist can call the doctor's office for you to request the prescription.
-Your pharmacist can call the Pharmacy help desk at (866) 333-2757, 24 hours a day, 7 days a week if he/she has any problems, questions, concerns, or needs a claim override for a delayed prescription.
+Your pharmacist can call the Pharmacy Help Desk at (866) 333-2757, 24 hours a day, 7 days a week if they have any problems, questions, concerns, or need a claim override for a delayed prescription.